Marie of Cleves, Duchess of Orléans

-Marie of Cleves (19 September 1426 - 23 August 1487) was the third wife of Charles, Duke of Orléans.
-She was born a German princess, the last child of Adolph I, Duke of Cleves and his second wife, Mary of Burgundy.
+Marie of Cleves (19 September 1426 - 23 August 1487) was the third wife of Charles I, Duke of Orléans.
+She was born a German princess, the last child of Adolph I, Duke of Cleves, and his second wife, Mary of Burgundy.

 Marie was a patron of letters and commissioned many works; she was also an active poet herself, producing ballads and other verses.
 After the Duke's death she was secretly remarried in 1480 to one of her gentlemen of the chamber, the Artesian "Sieur de Rabodanges", who was some years her junior.
 She died in Chaunay.

 Marriage and issue

-At the age of fourteen, Marie was married to 46-year-old Charles of Valois, Duke of Orléans, a man 32 years her senior, on 27 November 1440, in Saint-Omer.
-She became his third and last wife.
-Their eldest child was born fully 17 years after the wedding.
-They had three children together, being:
+On 27 November 1440, in Saint-Omer, the 14-year-old Marie was married to the 46-year-old Charles of Valois, Duke of Orléans, who was 32 years her senior.
+She was his third and final wife.
+They had three children together, the first of whom was born 17 years after their wedding: